kjappelbaum/structure_comp/docs/source/background.rst

 Sampling
 ---------
-For all sampling, we standardize the features to avoid overly large effects by e.g. units.
+For all sampling, we standardize the features by default to avoid overly large effects by e.g. different units :cite:`tibshirani_elements_2017?`.
+In case you want to use different weights one different features you can multiply manually the columns of the dataframe with weight factors and then turn the standardization off.

 Farthest point sampling